 Caryn Lubetsky is a Miami-based attorney, law professor, mother of three, nationally ranked runner,

-cross-country coach, member of Team Chocolate Milk, two-time Ironman finisher,
+cross-country coach, member of Team Chocolate Milk, four-time Ironman finisher,

-ultra-runner, childhood cancer advocate and board member of The Childhood Cancer Project, is participating in the
+ultra-runner, Guinness world record holder for most long distance triathlons hauling another person, 3-day 300 mile triathlon finisher, childhood cancer advocate and board member of The Childhood Cancer Project, is participating in the

 in support of